Rogers throws 4 TDs as Mississippi St. tops Vanderbilt 45-6 - WHIZ News

 Mississippi State will host Kentucky in an SEC game Oct.
 30.

-Vanderbilt plays the second game in their three-game SEC home stretch against Missouri Oct.
+Vanderbilt plays the second game in their three-game SEC homestand against Missouri Oct.
 30.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.